N0t-Ex1st/webhook-ui/README.md

 # webhook-ui (webhook tool)
-Discord webhook spammer, deleter(term) and some info grubber.
+Discord webhook spammer, deleter(term) and some info grubber with GUI.
 If u find any bag, write in issues

 # Enter menu